CyVerse-learning-materials/learning-materials-home/docs/ds/gocommands/sftp_public_key_auth.md

-# SFTP Public-key Authentication Configuration
+# SFTP Public-key Authentication Configuration using GoCommands

 GoCommands provides a feature to configure public-key authentication for the Data Store's SFTP service.
 The `copy-sftp-id` command uploads your local SSH public keys to the Data Store, enabling password-less authentication for the SFTP service.